Grand Cherokee [“ZJ”] Project

 • Don’t spray when it is windy.

-• Try not to linger in one area very long.
+• Use quick and short spray strokes when painting.
 The bedliner is thick and can easily run if you spray too much.

 • Use masking tape and newspapers to cover the doors, door jams, and mirrors.
 They remove easily and keep you from overspraying.